THE BLUE CAVE TOUR GUIDE – with updated prices for 2023

 A strong „yes“ given that this truly is a remarkable natural wonder and we haven’t met a single traveler yet who was not amazed by the cave’s stunning interior and intense turquoise color.

 A precautious „but“ because there are still some things you should pay attention to when booking the Blue cave tour, if you wish to avoid disappointment.
-Given that many travelers have recognized the cave’s beauty, it’s popularity is soaring over the last couple of years.
+Given that many travelers have recognized the cave’s beauty, its popularity is soaring over the last couple of years.

 For that reason, the best time to visit the Blue cave is either:

-1) During the months when it is not too busy, which includes any period besides mid July till late August.
+1) During the months when it is not too busy, which includes any period besides mid-July till late August.

-2) During the hours when it is not too busy, which means that, if you wish to take the tour in the busy months of July and August, it is recommended to take the a private speedboat tour instead of a group one, as private tours can depart a bit earlier and reach the cave before the crowds.
+2) During the hours when it is not too busy, which means that, if you wish to take the tour in the busy months of July and August, it is recommended to take a private speedboat tour instead of a group one, as private tours can depart a bit earlier and reach the cave before the crowds.

 Another tip to make your tour unforgettable is, should you have a lot of waiting time to get inside the Blue cave, make sure to use that time to explore Bisevo island.
 This tiny little island hides a beautiful sandy beach that will blow your mind!

 The standard itinerary includes the following locations: Blue lagoon, Stiniva, Blue cave, Green cave and Palmizana on Pakleni islands.
 The exact order of locations is never set in stone, because the important factors are the winds which can influence the order of locations (sometimes even if you can visit the location or not).
-For example, given that most of the locations are located along the south-eastern side of Vis, jugo wind will complicate things for the skippers, and make some locations which are directly exposed to it impossible to visit.
+For example, given that most of the locations are located along the south-eastern side of Vis, jugo wind will complicate things for the skippers, and make some locations that are directly exposed to it impossible to visit.
 In that case, the tour will take you to locations that are beautiful, yet protected from the wind.
 One such location is the remarkable fishermen’s village Komiža on Vis.
-Should the winds be too high, the tour will have to be cancelled entirely, and rescheduled to another day.
+Should the winds be too high, the tour will have to be canceled entirely and rescheduled to another day.
 If you wish to find out more about the locations you will visit on your tour, you can check out this page.

 |CATEGORY||20 June – 10 Sept||1 April – 19 June &|